bcgov/hets/APISpec/README.md

 - python 2.7: required to convert .CSV to .JSON
 - mustache: required to convert .JSON to .YAML.
 The Node.js implementation of mustache is recommended; other variants may not support the specific syntax used in the mustache files for this project.

+This project uses a code generator from the projects [Swagger-Codegen](https://github.com/swagger-api/swagger-codegen) [Swagger-Codegen-Extension](https://github.com/bcgov/Swagger-Codegen-Extension).
+The jars in this folder are from those projects.
+Unlikely, however, it may be useful to grab updated versions of those files for the project, if they have been updated with features useful to this project.

 Excel Input
 -----------
 The Excel master file is located at the repository location APISpec/in/HETSSwagger.xlsm